shuozhixu/FYRE2024/README.md

 ### Comparison

-Plot the two curves, which are based on the `Cu31.eam.fs` and `Cu_Mishin.eam.alloy` potentials, respectively, in one figure.
+Plot the two curves, which are based on the `Cu31` and the `Mishin` potentials, respectively, in one figure.
 Are they close to each other?
 If yes, let's proceed with the remainder of the project.
 If no, let's discuss.

 ## All other LAMMPS simulations